-What I can offer though, is a list of IT service management tips that MIGHT be important to your IT organization in 2018… depending on your organization’s circumstances.
+What I can offer though, is a list of IT service management tips that MIGHT be important to your IT organization… depending on your organization’s circumstances.

 It’s similar to what I tried to articulate in my “ITSM in 2018: So Much to Do, So Little Time” blog that looked forward to what would be important in the ITSM space in 2018.
 It really does depend on your organization’s circumstances (to quote your friendly neighborhood consultant) – from its challenges and opportunities, to its capacity and capability for change.